DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

 - Select `Request an inner IP address`
 - Select the VPN connection

-Verify:

-        # you should see an IP that is in the range of the VPN subnet
-        ifconfig

 **Connect to your VM using VPN**

         # ssh into your VM
         ssh [username]@[private IP]

+**Example Errors**

-**Error: Permision denined**
+- Permision denined

         # ssh into your VM with the identify file specified
         ssh -i /home/$USER/.ssh/path/to/id_rsa [username]@[private IP]

-**Error: Too many authentication failures**
+- Too many authentication failures

         ssh -o IdentitiesOnly=yes [username]@[private IP]

+- For ssh errors, it might be easier to setup an [ssh connection setup](https://www.digitalocean.com/community/tutorials/how-to-configure-custom-connection-options-for-your-ssh-client) in `~/.ssh/config`

+* * *

-## Remove Example Terraform Project from Azure
+## Remove Terraform Project from Azure

 - **WARNING:** Be careful on what resource group you are destroying!!
-Do not destroy something shared by other.
+Be carefult not destroy other user resources (always check command line variable names or nested resource links).

         cd ~/deploy_ws/operations/deploy/azurebooks/example/